outsinre/outsinre.github.com/_posts/2015-10-10-weechat-sasl-nickserv.md

     ```
     /set irc.server.freenode.command "/msg NickServ identify jimgray password"
     ```
-    To run a command after connection to server, for example to authenticate with nickserv (only if you don’t use SASL for authentication).
+    To run a command **after connection** to server automatically, for example to authenticate with nickserv (only if you don’t use SASL for authentication).

 ## SASL